 In particular, SLP is concerned with bringing about a fundamental shift in how we perceive phenomena in the world, which will dissolve much of the specific problems human beings face in their lives.
 In this way, SLP has an affinity with Buddhist psychology.
 Like in Buddhism, it is assumed that the majority of our suffering in life is produced by a fundamentally flawed way of perceiving reality.
 Our suffering or discontent arises because we do not see our own participation in the creation of the phenomena we deal with in everyday life and because we use the somatic states of grasping or pushing away physical objects to understand our interactions with both our selves and the world.

 In SLP, the client is invited to explore the embodied essence of key positive phenomena which the client desires and which drives most of his/her behaviour, for example, happiness, sense of purpose, peace, aliveness, strength, commitment, compassion, freedom, and love.
 This exploration leads to the gradual realisation that these phenomena are aspects of our ever-present true nature – and not something we need to struggle to acquire.
 This realisation emerges out of the therapeutic process, not as a mere theoretical understanding, but as a lived experience.
-When this happens, it will calm down the client’s compulsions and anxieties, dissolving the client’s sense of deficiency, and connecting the client with his/her inherent sense of resourcefulness, satisfaction, and sense of purpose in life.
+When this happens, it will calm down the client’s compulsions and anxieties, dissolve the client’s sense of deficiency and connect the client with his/her inherent sense of resourcefulness, satisfaction, and sense of purpose in life.
 When clients feel that the present moment always is pregnant with everything they seek, it becomes possible for them to select and achieve goals in a purely spontaneous and effortless manner.
 They will be motivated in their actions by an inner sense of abundance that overflows, rather than by an inner sense of lack needing to be filled.

 In SLP, the client is also invited to explore the embodied essence of the thoughts, emotions, and instinctive urges that he/she perceives as undesirable and wishes to get rid of, limit, control, or change.
 This exploration leads to the gradual realisation that there is nothing in us we need to reject, since everything in us, no matter how it may appear at first glance, is nothing other than an energetic movement towards the above-mentioned states of happiness, sense of purpose, peace, aliveness, strength, commitment, compassion, freedom, and love.
 The practice of skilfully connecting with and riding the energetic wave of any internal movement – whether we perceive it as good or bad – is a powerful way of becoming aware of true nature and developing the compassionate and loving way of perceiving life that Ann Weiser Cornell, a prominent student of Eugene Gendlin, beautifully describes as: the radical acceptance of everything.

-In short, SLP is a system of explorations using inner felt sense to correct the cognitive flaws that leads human-beings to pursue courses of action hoping to attain happiness and similar states while unknowingly creating and sustaining their own suffering in the process.
+In short, SLP is a system of explorations using inner felt sense to correct the cognitive flaws that lead human-beings to pursue courses of action hoping to attain happiness and similar states while unknowingly creating and sustaining their own suffering in the process.
 Engaging with SLP has a twofold effect.
-First, you realise that all you feel you lack is present to you in every moment.
+First, you realise that all you feel you lack is present to you at every moment.
 Second, the somatic ground of your concepts will be redefined in ways that allow you to live life from a place of inner abundance and compassionate understanding.

 The pedagogical approach will be highly interactive, combining discussion with hands-on, experiential learning.
 We will discuss course theories in the light of students’ personal attempts to apply them in praxis.
 For each module there will be homework both in terms of reading and in terms of practical assignments.
 As knowledge will be developed through discussion of participants’ personal experience, it is important that students meet in class having completed both reading assignments and practical assignments.